madeyellow/AnimatorParameters/README.md

     _onLand.Trigger();
 }

-private void SomeGetMethod()
+private void HowToGetValues()
 {
-    // This is how easily you may GET value from the Animator var isCurrentlyMoving = _isMoving.Value;
+    // This is how GET values from the Animator var isCurrentlyMoving = _isMoving.Value;
 }
 ```

-Here is the full example code:
+## 🎯 Full Usage Example

 ```
 using MadeYellow.AnimatorParameter;